Gourmet dining in a gorgeous backcountry setting.

 What is the trip to the yurt like?The trail to the yurt is one mile each way.
 The trail is rolling, so we recommend choosing snowshoes for the trip if you have never cross country skied.
 The trail is marked with solar lights, but it can still be dark out there, so if you have a headlamp we suggest bringing it.

 What should I wear?It is best to dress with light layers and/or a wind/waterproof jacket for the journey out to the yurt.
 It is easy to overheat in a heavy insulated coat.
 Snow pants are not necessary unless it is snowing really hard.
 Light wind pants or regular pants will work just fine.
 Inside the yurt the temperature is comfortable enough that you won’t need to wear your coat.
 However, having a couple of layers is nice because the wood stove can cause the temperature to fluctuate inside the yurt.
-It’s nice to bring a small backpack for extra layers, water, and shoes or slipper for the yurt, but it is not necessary.
+It’s nice to bring a small backpack for extra layers, water, and shoes or slippers for the yurt, but it is not necessary.

-Is there any other way to get to the yurt?The yurt can only be accessed by skiing or snowshoeing to it on Crested Butte Nordic’s trail system.
+Is there any other way to get to the yurt?The yurt can only be accessed by skiing or snowshoeing in on Crested Butte Nordic’s trail system.
 The remote location is part of what makes the experience so special!
 It is also only accessible in the winter as it is located in a conservation area and there are no trails to it in the summer.

 Can I bring the kids?While most of our guests are adults, kids are welcome to join as long as they can ski or snowshoe out the one mile trail to the yurt on their own.
-We don’t have a kid’s menu, so they will receive the same 5 course meal as our adult guests.
+We do not have a kid’s menu, so they will receive the same 5 course meal as our adult guests.

-What if something comes up and I need to cancel my reservation?Contact email@example.com.
-All cancellations incur a $10 per person cancellation fee to cover reservation costs that CB Nordic incurs.
+What if something comes up and I need to cancel my reservation?Contact [email protected].
+All cancellations incur a $25 per person cancellation fee to cover reservation costs that CB Nordic incurs.
 If you cancel more than 2 weeks prior to your reservation, you will receive a full refund minus the cancellation fee.
 If you cancel within 2 weeks of your reservation, your reservation will be refunded only if we are able to rebook your spots.
 If you cancel within 48 hours, your reservation will not be refunded.